alex9176787890/MongoDB-Replica-Set-/README.md

 --port 27017
 ````

 The --env-file reads an env file and sets environment variables inside the container.
 The --add-host flag adds entries into the docker container’s /etc/hosts file so we can use hostnames instead of IP addresses.
 Here we are mapping our 3 docker-machines that we have created before.
+--keyFile this flag is for telling mongo where is the mongo-keyfile.
+--replSet this flag is for setting the name of the replica set.
+--storageEngine this flag is for setting the engine of the mongoDB